 - 2 packets vanilla sugar or 1 teaspoon vanilla extract

-- Pour the yogurt into a very large bowl.
-Add the sugar, vanilla and lemon juice to taste, I like it a bit tangy, so I add the juice from one whole lemon.
+- Combine: Pour the yogurt into a very large bowl.
+Add the sugar, vanilla, and lemon juice to taste, I like it a bit tangy, so I add the juice from one whole lemon

-- In another bowl whipped the double cream until stiff.
-Fold carefully into the yogurt mixture.
+- Fold the whipped cream carefully into the yogurt mixture.
 Taste and add more lemon juice if necessary.

 - Thaw the berries a couple of hours before serving and mix them with some sugar to taste.

-- To serve, remove the overlapping cloth from the top of the yogurt bomb.
+- Unmold: Remove the overlapping cloth from the top of the yogurt bomb.
 Place the serving platter (or a large serving plate) on top of the sieve.
-Grab the handle of the sieve with the left hand, place the right palm on the back of the serving platter and carefully turn over the dessert, it should fall smoothly from the sieve onto the platter.
-It really works easily, so don't worry about, just remember to unwrap the overlapping cloth before turning.
+Grab the handle of the sieve with the left hand, place the right palm on the back of the serving platter and carefully turn the dessert over, it should fall smoothly from the sieve onto the platter.
 Remove the cloth, arrange the berries around the bomb and serve.